-Linearity can be checked for by preparing and measuring Na_2CO_3 (ultrapure and dried at 280 °C for 2 h) solutions of increasing DIC in Milli-Q water (ideally prepared from a concentrated stock solution), covering the required concentration range, and

-- 400 comparing the fractional offset of measured against theoretical concentrations for each measurement point (Figure 4).
+Linearity can be checked for by preparing and measuring Na2CO3 (ultrapure and dried at 280 °C for 2 h) solutions of increasing DIC (ideally prepared from a concentrated stock solution), covering the required concentration range, and comparing the fractional offset of measured against theoretical concentrations for each measurement point (Figure 4).
 If the fraction does not change with concentration, the system response is linear and a 'one-point calibration' against a certified reference material will be sufficient.
-Using NaHCO3 to create a DIC gradient is not ideal as it is not available in ultrapure form and without further modifications it would create high fCO_2 samples which would need additional precautions because of potential CO2 degassing, (note that ΔfCO_2 is much higher for NaHCO3 than for Na2CO3 samples). - Finally, it is again emphasised that sample filtration prior to measurement is most likely a crucial step to first stabilise the sample in terms of reducing the potential for CaCO3 precipitation and second, to remove any CaCO3 that would have precipitated prior to sampling as it would interfere with the DIC measurement (see section 2.2.2 for details).
+Using NaHCO3 to create a DIC gradient is not ideal as it is not available in ultrapure form and without further modifications it would create high fCO2 samples which would need additional precautions because of potential CO2 degassing,

+Finally, it is again emphasised that sample filtration prior to measurement is most likely a crucial step to first stabilise the sample in terms of reducing the potential for CaCO3 precipitation and second, to remove any CaCO3 that would have precipitated prior to sampling as it would interfere with the DIC measurement (see section 2.2.2 for details).

-410 3.2 Measuring TA
+2.3.2 Measuring TA

 When it comes to measuring TA, samples are likely to be enriched in comparison to the typical surface ocean.
 Hence, checking for linearity of the instrument setup like in the case for DIC is important.
 Again, this can be done by preparing suitable calibration standards, covering the required concentration range.
 However, unlike for relatively straight forward DIC measurements this requires interpreting pH titration data on the basis of chemical acid/base equilibria in a well-defined ion matrix, called seawater (precisely defining the zero level of protons).
 Hence, simply using Na2CO3 or NaHCO3 in Milli-Q water is not the ideal option.
 Instead, to cover the higher TA range, suitable amounts of NaHCO3 could be added to seawater (Na2CO3 is not advisable as it is quite alkaline and might induce some sort of carbonate precipitation, impacting TA).
-If the TA range also requires concentrations lower than typical seawater, for instance for samples that had seen substantial amounts of CaCO3 precipitation, then this can be easily achieved by diluting natural seawater with Milli-Q water (weight by weight)-2 and taking the change in salinity into account.
-Again, checking for changes in the ratio of measured to theoretical TA along the measured TA gradient will tell if the measurement system is linear-, like for DIC (compare Figure 4).
+If the TA range also requires concentrations lower than typical seawater, for instance for samples that had seen substantial amounts of CaCO3 precipitation, then this can be easily achieved by diluting natural seawater with Milli-Q water (weight by weight).
+Again, checking for changes in the ratio of measured to theoretical TA along the measured TA gradient will tell if the measurement system is linear. (compare Figure 4).

 A last thing to consider is that high TA samples can need considerably more titrant if the molarity of the acid is not increased.
 Under certain circumstances this can lead to non-linearities, e.g. if the dosing unit needs calibration.
-Finally, as for DIC it is important that no $CaCO_3$ is present in the sample, hence an additional filtration step during sampling might be required.
+Finally, as for DIC it is important that no CaCO3 is present in the sample, hence an additional filtration step during sampling might be required.

-3.3 Measuring pH
+2.3.3 Measuring pH

-Fo Fo If pH is measured by a glass electrode, following the recommendations in Dickson et al. (2007), there should be no additional precautions required for OAE samples, whether they be of high TA and pH or high TA and DIC, hence typical seawater pH.
-Also, any CaCO3 that has precipitated prior to sampling will not interfere with the measurements-(potentiometric pH only).
+If pH is measured by a glass electrode, following the recommendations in Dickson et al. (2007), there should be no additional precautions required for OAE samples, whether they be of high TA and pH or high TA and DIC, hence typical seawater pH.
+Also, any CaCO3 that has precipitated prior to sampling will not interfere with the measurements.
 However, if CaCO3 has precipitated post-sampling, this will have decreased the pH and an erroneous reading will be made.
-Concerning accuracy, potentiometric pH measurements can be less accurate than spectrophotometric pH measurements (Bockmon & Dickson 2015).